 Pathways 102 introduces acceptance; specifically, open acceptance of our experiences.
 If you think about it, whatever our experiences are in this moment are exactly as they should be.
 Given our unique histories, the experiences we have couldn't be other than what they are.
 Of course, it's a lot easier to step back and accept unpleasant thoughts and feelings if we have some psychological space from which to observe and experience them, and this space is cultured through being mindful.

 Finally, Pathways 103 introduces the concept of willingness.
 Willingness asks whether you are ready to stop struggling with your inner experiences (your thoughts, feelings, sensations), are ready to mindfully accept what shows up for you, and move yourself in a direction that gives your life meaning, value and purpose.

-After you’ve completed the screening paperwork and spoken to a counselor you will most likely be enrolled in a Pathways series.
-At the completion of Pathways you will once again see the counselor that conducted your screening.
-Your counselor will then talk to you about your experience of Pathways and collaborate with you about the next step in the counseling process.
+After you have completed the screening paperwork and spoken to a counselor you will most likely be enrolled in Pathways.
+At the completion of Pathways you will meet again with the counselor that conducted your screening.
+Your counselor will then talk to you about your experience of Pathways and collaborate with you about your next step in the counseling process.

 With the installation of a new practice management system the Student Medical and Counseling Clinic